mitchellciupak/mitchellciupak/README.md

 ### Hi there, I'm Mitchell 👋

-#### I'm a Computer Engineering student at Purdue University and an avid programmer
+## I'm a Computer Engineering student at Purdue University and an avid programmer!

 - 🔭 I’m currently working on [Mix](github.com/mitchellciupak/mix)
 - 🌱 I’m currently learning everything all at once 🤣